alphagov/paas-tech-docs/source/documentation/deploying_apps/deploying_docker_image.md

 ## Deploy a docker image (experimental)

 This section explains how to deploy an app from a docker image.
 The role of the docker image is to serve as a packaging format and the requirements for the app and its runtime environment are the same as for apps deployed using buildpacks.
 Configuration via manifest.yml also stays the same, albeit you should not specify buildpack.
 If you do, it will be ignored, which can create some confusion to anyone reading the manifest.
 Our platform currently only supports deploying images from docker hub or [Docker Trusted Registry](https://docs.docker.com/datacenter/dtr/2.1/guides/) [external page] servers.
-You cannot deploy from local images.
+You cannot currently deploy from local images.

 To deploy an app using a docker image stored in docker hub via CF cli: